Microfinance Institutions

 Development finance institutions exist to operate where markets hesitate.
 Their role is not to replace private capital, but to move first, absorb risk, and make investment possible in places and sectors where purely commercial finance would not go.

-What Development Finance Institutions Are
+What They Are

-A Development Finance Institution (DFI) is a specialized financial institution mandated to support economic development when market-based finance is insufficient, unavailable, or misaligned with long-term social goals[66].
-DFIs take several institutional forms.
-At the global level, multilateral development banks (MDBs) such as the World Bank, the Asian Development Bank, and the African Development Bank pool capital from multiple governments to finance development across regions[67].
+At the global level, multilateral development banks (MDBs) such as the World Bank, the Asian Development Bank, and the African Development Bank pool capital from multiple governments to finance development across regions[78].
 Bilateral DFIs are backed by individual states and operate as extensions of national development policy.
-National and subnational development banks focus on domestic priorities such as infrastructure, SMEs, and agriculture, while community development financial institutions (CDFIs) operate locally to serve underserved populations and regions[68][69].
+National and subnational development banks focus on domestic priorities such as infrastructure, SMEs, and agriculture, while community development financial institutions (CDFIs) operate locally to serve underserved populations and regions[79][80].

 Across these forms, DFIs share a common purpose: to mobilize capital in ways that generate economic, social, and environmental returns alongside financial sustainability.

-How They Operate in Practice
+How They Work

 DFIs function through a mix of financial instruments and non-financial support.
 They provide long-term loans with extended maturities, concessional interest rates, or flexible repayment schedules.
 They also invest through equity and quasi-equity instruments, including mezzanine finance, allowing them to share risk and align incentives with project sponsors.
-Guarantees and risk-sharing mechanisms are frequently used to reduce perceived risk for private lenders and investors, encouraging market participation[70].

 Beyond finance, DFIs offer grants, technical assistance, and capacity-building.
 These interventions strengthen project preparation, regulatory frameworks, and institutional capability, ensuring that investments are viable and sustainable[82].